 Our royal residences

 Fancy being treated like royalty?
 Then book one of London Perfect’s elegant vacation rentals, including lovely Kensington mews the Middleton (sleeps up to eight).
 Our impeccable three-level home Victoria hosts up to seven in upscale Kensington, a neighborhood originally built for Queen Victoria’s ladies-in-waiting.
 The Queensgate Studio Loft (sleeps three) in chic South Kensington suits couples and also has a royal ring to it.
-Enjoy great deals on all three through February 2018 in our seasonal sale.

 Notable royal nuptials